Aditi-bairagi61/7-Clustering/README.md

 | `Architecture.drawio.pdf`  | Architecture diagram for the system.           |
 | `job_recommendation.py`    | Script to cluster data and recommend jobs.     |

----

-## How to Run the Project
-1. **Clone the Repository**: Download the project files to your local machine.
-2. **Install Dependencies**: Use a package manager to install required Python libraries (e.g., Pandas, Scikit-learn).
-3. **Run the System**: Execute the script to see job recommendations based on user-inputted skills.
-4. **Visualize Clusters**: Run the visualization steps to explore the structure of the job clusters.

----

-## Future Work
-- **Expand Data Coverage**: Include more job categories and skills to improve recommendations.
-- **Integrate with External Platforms**: Connect the system with LinkedIn or job portals for real-time updates.
-- **Enhance Clustering**: Explore advanced clustering algorithms for better accuracy.
-- **Develop an API**: Create an API to enable external integration and real-time user interaction.

----